 The typical Philly SEO consultant is on top of these shift in helping websites rank via outreach and understanding machine learning.
 The sector is smaller than in other cities, but their are more thought leaders here per person.
-They understand how to create content that hits the right creative and emotional buttons for people and the logical, structured outcomes that Google Search— a robot of sorts— uses for criteria.
+Experts understand how to create content that hits the right creative and emotional buttons for people and the logical, structured outcomes that Google Search— a robot of sorts— uses for criteria.

 Ranking high in Google was always about understanding the complexities of the Google algorithm vs. Google’s directive to just create good content.
 I’ve always thought it insulting that the search engines giant says a SEO pro should ignore their wizard behind the curtain: an algorithm.
 The Philadelphia Inquirer would never be so presumptuous as to say we can not influence what lies behind their curtain: journalists and editors.
 With AI and machine learning, Bing and Google step into a new era of evaluating “great content,” but these more accurate systems for ranking web pages still have tons of bias.
 Clickstream SEO experts use new principles so the logic of semantic relationships in content is thorough, complete, and holistic.
 The AI Google is using is not like a human editor judging an article for subtle , A+ creative writing.